genwebcorp/genjax/docs/cookbook.md

 print(your_first_model().render_html())
 ```

 Here's the first creature -- a `GenerativeFunction`!
 The powers of these creatures are numerous, and each power has a special name.
-The first name we will learn is `simulate`.
+The first name we will learn is [`simulate`][genjax.core.GenerativeFunction.simulate].

 ```python exec="yes" html="true" source="material-block" session="cookbook"
 import jax